 Charter schools have come to be an important part of the educational system in many parts of America.
 They provide unique and innovative approaches to learning that traditional schools are unable to offer.
 In some jurisdictions, charter schools have been shown to out perform public schools – all while operating on smaller budgets.
 And yet, many charter schools fail – leaving students in a precarious situation, and igniting politics that cause some to question the entire charter school system.

-A little known fact about charter schools however, is the number one reason why they fail: Financial mismanagement.
+A little known fact about charter schools however, is the number one reason why they fail: financial mismanagement.
 While scandalous stories of charter school fraud make the news, the reality for many shuttered charter schools is more mundane.
-Poorly controlled spending.

 At Procurify, we’ve helped several charter schools across America gain control over their spending, and we’ve encountered the same stories, problems, and stumbling blocks again and again.
 The bad news is, failure to address these issues could have grave consequences.
 The good news is, each and everyone of them is easily fixable.